Explicit 34: Star Wars Holiday Special

 19:05

-It is like in the first five minutes, he's shown just walking precariously on top of a handrail.
+In the first five minutes, he's shown just walking precariously on top of a handrail.

 19:12